- We advise you to exercise a high degree of caution in Nepal due to the uncertain political and security situation.

 Nepal’s only international airport, Tribhuvan International Airport, has a single runway that services both domestic and international flights.
 Domestic flight cancellations and delays occur frequently, especially during the tourist season when the airport is crowded, and have led to travellers missing their international connections.

-Since 2010, Nepal has seen a number of crashes involving small planes travelling domestically, five of which led to multiple fatalities, all including international travellers.
+On 16 February 2014, a Nepal Airlines plane crashed in western Nepal, killing all 18 people on board.
+In recent years, a number of small aircraft travelling domestically have crashed, with some accidents causing multiple fatalities, including of international travellers.
 These crashes have been spread across the domestic network rather than being concentrated with one carrier.

-For general information on aviation safety and security, please see our air travel page.
+Due to safety concerns, all airlines certified by Nepalese regulatory authorities have been banned from operating in European airspace.
+For more information on aviation safety and security, please see our air travel page.

 When you are in Nepal, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but cannot get you out of trouble or out of jail.